 Admission: $5 for adults; $3 (ages 12 to 18)

-Good to Know: From spring to fall, Cafe Jardin serves Sunday brunch and Sunday dinner in the summer.
+Good to Know: From spring to fall, Cafe Jardin serves Sunday brunch.

 As you walk through the keyhole entrance, you’ll notice the Spanish Colonial Revival influences: colored tile floors, white stucco, courtyards, and archways.
 The blufftop home and garden of Ole Hanson, the founder of San Clemente, boasts unobstructed views of San Clemente Pier and Catalina Island.
 On a sunny day, the pink bougainvillea, the city’s official flower, is particularly striking against the azure waters of the Pacific.
 Ten signature gardens are dedicated to species such as cacti, butterfly-attracting shrubs, plants used by native Achajamen, herbs, and forest plants.
 Be sure to take note of the row of towering Monterey cypress trees lining the woodland trail at the edge of the property.